President Amy Gutmann talks about President Obama’s proposal to tax 529 college plans.

 Penn in the News

-Adam Grant of the Wharton School suggests thoughtful interview questions.
+Adam Grant of the Wharton School is mentioned for his book Give and Take.

 Graduate student Johannes Eichstaedt of the School of Arts & Sciences is featured for researching how emotional language used on Twitter in specific locations predicts heart disease rates in those areas.

 Ezekiel Emanuel of the Perelman School of Medicine and the Wharton School discusses the changes in the health care industry.

 Susan Wachter of the Wharton School comments on President Obama’s omission of housing in the State of the Union address.